chaoss/wg-evolution/metrics/Reviews_Declined.md

 ### Parameters
 Mandatory:

 * Period of time.
 Start and finish date of the period.
 Default: forever.

-    Period during which declined reviews are considered.
+    Period during which declined reviews are considered. <br>
 * Criteria for source code.
 Algorithm.
 Default: all files are source code.
     If we are focused on source code, we need a criteria for deciding whether a file is a part of the source code or not.

 ### Aggregators
-Usual aggregators are:

 * Count.
 Total number of declined reviews during the period.